stefano-rgc/glitch_add_and_remove/README.md

 signatures of glitches of arbitrary amplitude in seismic observables.
 However, testing the analytical predictions is not straightforward, because finding a model with a glitch with specific properties (e.g., position, amplitude, and width) implies, in the best-case scenario, to explore the space of stellar parameters until the desired glitch is attained.
-This approach has clear disadvantages like (1) no warranty to generate the pursued glitch, (2) time consuming, and (3) preclusion of a direct comparison of the effect of different glitches on the seismic data.
+This approach has clear disadvantages like:

+(1) no warranty to generate the pursued glitch,
+(2) time consuming, and
+(3) preclusion of a direct comparison of the effect of different glitches on the seismic data.

 This is a Python program that allows to artificially add/remove a Gaussian-like glitch into/from the buoyancy profile of an already existing stellar model, that way solving points (1-